jaechoidev/jaechoidev.github.io/_courses/2025-08-18-review-of-summer.md

 #### cmpt 376w - Felix Lo
 I might be able to say in detail, but I want to say on this publicly available post.
+Nothing special writing course, but the topic could be strange for CS student.
-It's mandatory course, so.. good luck for anyone who didn't take it yet.
+But for me, it was very basic philosophical thoughts on technology, and just did it as it is mandatory course unfortunately.
+So.. good luck for anyone who didn't take it yet.
 On the grading side, attendence could make difference, and start assignments and term projects early.

 #### cmpt 353 - Greg Baker